Skip to main content

 }

-Note that this would not work, because in the constructor we set a url variable that is typed as a string, the normal thing would be for us to enter the address of the API that we will consume as a string in the url.
-I did this just like that as an example.
+Note that this would not work, because in the constructor we set a variable url that is typed as string, normally we would put the API address we will consume as a string in the url.
+I did it this way just as an example.
 With the reserved word async we define that this will be an asynchronous function.
-We enter a creation DTO as a parameter and we define a variable that is equal to the reserved word await (we use this whenever we use something async) we use axios, the corresponding verb, here as we are creating, is post and by parameter we send the url and the creation DTO.
+We receive a creation DTO as a parameter and define a variable that is equal to the reserved word await (we use this whenever we use something async) we use axios, the corresponding verb, here since we are creating, it is post and as a parameter we send the url and the creation DTO.

 Generic classes

-When we saw interfaces we said that they should not be confused with generic classes, well this is because generic classes are like the counterpart of an interface (nobody defines it that way, but that's how I see it) while an interface is typed to the parameter and typed to the return.
-But the method doesn't make sense and we give it to them when we implement it.
-Well, in generic classes it's just the opposite, they are untyped classes, methods whose parameters are not typed and their returns are not typed either.
-But this does make sense inside.
-Then, when we use these generic classes, we give them the respective types.
-These have the plasticity of being able to be any type, avoiding duplication of code when we change types.
-This is mostly used to create libraries, something we don't do much on a daily basis.
-But it is also used for the creation of repositories and that is, if it is very used (by the way, we will not see repositories because that escapes the objective of this course) basically stick to the concept of a generic class, but don't occupy them much, unless you need to create a repository.
-It's a case similar to that of Singleton, they're not things that we're going to be taking up a lot of.
-We can understand generics as a kind of “template” of code, through which we can apply a certain type of data to various points in our code.
-They serve to take advantage of code, without having to duplicate it due to type changes and avoiding the need to use the “any” type.
+When we saw interfaces we said not to confuse them with generic classes, well this is because generic classes are like the counterpart of an interface (no one defines it like that, but that's how I see it) while an interface is given typing to the parameter and a typing to the return.
+But the method has no logic and we give it when we implement it.
+Well in generic classes it is just the opposite, they are classes without typing, methods whose parameters have no typing and their returns neither.
+But this does have logic inside.
+Then when we use these generic classes we give them the respective typings.
+They have the flexibility to be any type, avoiding code duplication when we change typings.
+This is mostly used to create libraries, something we don't do much day to day.
+But it is also used for creating repositories and that is very common (by the way, we will not see repositories because that is beyond the scope of this course) basically keep the concept of a generic class, but don't use them much, unless you need to create a repository.
+It is a case similar to singleton, they are not things we will be using much.
+We can understand generics as a kind of "code template", through which we can apply a certain data type to several points of our code.
+They serve to reuse code, without having to duplicate it due to type changes and avoiding the need to use the "any" type.
 An example of this:

 async update ID, DTO (id: ID, updateDTO: DTO) {